 Organic growers may, in some cases, use mixtures with only conventional chemically untreated seed.
 This applies if the grower has received a decision on individual authorization for the varieties or species included in the mixture or if a general exception applies to the species, crops or varieties included in the mixture.
 It is the grower who is responsible for meeting the requirements.

-If you are professionally trading with or moving certain types of seed for planting in Sweden or between EU Member States, the seeds must have a plant passport.
+If you professionally trade in or move certain types of seed for sowing within Sweden or between EU Member States, the seeds must have a plant passport.
 Plant passports are labels which are attached to the product, showing that the seed has been controlled and are free from serious organisms harmful to plants.
-The purpose of plant passports is to prevent the spread of organisms harmful to plats and to, when necessary, trace organisms harmful to plants that have spread.
+The purpose of plant passports is to prevent the spread of organisms harmful to plants and when necessary, trace organisms harmful to plants that have spread.
+Where the seed required to have a plant passport is certified, the plant passport must be combined with the seed label.

 The EU common rules on the certification and marketing of seed apply to the marketing of seed within the EU, which means quality requirements such as germination, the admixture of other species and diseases, varietal identity, packaging and labelling.